pmceldowney/edxProfessionalCode/first.md

 * remember the basic
 * what is this
-* yay!
+* yay
 'console.writeline("Hello");'
 'thing in single quotes'
-"thing in double quotew"
+"thing in double quotes"